Object Donation FAQ

 3. What are the steps involved in donating to The Durham Museum?

 We try to keep things simple for you during the donation process.
 The first step is completing the Donation Request Form.
-A representative of the museum will contact you on the status of your request within 2-4 weeks.
+A representative of the museum will contact you regarding the status of your request within 1-2 weeks of submission.

 The Durham Museum receives many requests for donations and a Collection Committee considers each one individually.
 We conduct research on the items, determine how they fit in the museum’s collection, and discuss how each item adds to the museum’s interpretive mission.
 This process can take time, but we typically are able to reach a conclusion within 2-4 weeks of receiving the request form.

 ii.
 If you live outside of the area or are unable to come in person, mailing the object to the museum is an option.
 Due to budget constraints, we cannot reimburse you the cost for shipping.
 These expenses may, however, be considered part of your tax-deductible gift.
-For further information please contact a certified tax professional.
+For further information on this or other tax-deduction questions related to your donation, please contact a certified tax professional.

 iii.
 We can arrange for a museum staff member to pick up the donation from your residence.
-This will depend on the item(s), location, size and ability to be safely transported to the museum.
+This will depend on the item(s), location, size and our staff’s ability to safely transport it to the museum.

 We do not allow for unsolicited “drop offs” at our front desk.
 Any potential donation needs to begin with our Donation Request Form, and a representative from the Curatorial Department must be present to accept the donation.
-Any unsolicited items left at the front desk will not be considered a part of the museum collection, and may be classified as abandoned property.
+Any unsolicited items left at the front desk will not be considered a part of the museum collection, and may be classified as abandoned property and transferred off-site or disposed.

 Yes!
 The Durham Museum does allow for immediate family (parents, spouses, siblings and children) of the donor to view the donation in storage at the museum.
 We do request a minimum of two (2) weeks’ notice prior to the viewing.
 This will give us time to prepare the item and move it to a private viewing area.
 These viewing appointments are typically one (1) hour in duration to view the object with a curatorial staff member.
 Due to space restrictions, the number of people able to view the object in one visit may be limited.
-The Durham Museum prides itself on being accessible to researchers.
-We request the same notice (minimum two (2) weeks) prior to the intended date of viewing any collections.
-We do, however, reserve the right to deny access to items if their condition is deemed too delicate to be handled.
+The Durham Museum prides itself on making our staff and collections accessible to researchers and members of our community.
+We kindly request a minimum of two (2) weeks’ notice prior to the intended date of viewing any collections.
+Since care of the artifacts is our highest priority, some objects may not be accessible if their condition is deemed too delicate for handling.

 The Durham Museum cannot legally return items to a donor once accessioned due to tax implications with the Internal Revenue Service (IRS).